 He has also worked in collaboration with contemporary dance choreographers including a commission in 2012 ‘Views’ for youth dancers from Laban, choreographed by Lucy Anne Evans performed at the South Bank Centre, and a piece at the Royal Opera House's Linbury Theatre as part of the YDE scheme, working with choreographer Molly Roberts.
-Sam recently wrote a 50 minute score for the Richard Chappell Dance's new work 'At The End We Begin',

 In May 2016, Sam's short comic opera 'Killer Graphics,' (libretto by Darren Rapier), was performed at the Britten Theatre, South Kensington, by members of the RCM Opera School, directed by Bill Bankes-Jones in association with Tête à Tête.